23 FAQs on choosing and using accounting software in your business

 - creating budgets and forecasts

-Finally, accounting software generally makes it easier to meet your legal requirements when running a business.
+Finally, accounting software makes it easier to meet the legal requirements when running a business.
 For example, you can file VAT returns without having to do any manual calculations, or quickly access the figures you need to file your company accounts.

 2. What's the difference between cloud and desktop accounting software?